triciaviannisa/indonesian-sentiment-analysis-robustness-evaluation/README.md

 - Results of the extraction in CVS files

 ## Fine-tuning
-- Google Colab file for fine-tuning IndoBERT
+- Google Colab noteboook for fine-tuning IndoBERT
-- Google Colab file for fine-tuning mBERT
+- Google Colab noteboook for fine-tuning mBERT

 ## Python Dependencies
 - Pandas